How To Delete Messages On Twitch

-As a video game streaming platform, Twitch enables game lovers (and in this case viewers) to send messages to each other in a chat space as they enjoy the content that they are streaming.
-Since some messages may be offensive, rude, or irritating, this article is going to guide you on how to delete messages on Twitch.
+As a video streaming platform, Twitch lets viewers send messages to each other in the chat space as they enjoy the content they're watching.
+Since some messages may be offensive, rude, or irritating, we'll show you how to delete messages on Twitch.

 Delete messages on the chat stream

-- First, visit the Twitch.tv website on your web browser.
+- First, visit Twitch.tv website in your web browser.

-- Click on the icon at the top right corner (the one with your profile's avatar).
-On the displayed menu, click on ‘Channel’.
+- Click on the icon in the top right corner (the one with your profile's avatar).

-- On the bottom of the stream chat, click on the sword-like icon to switch to the mod view.
+- At the bottom of the stream chat, click the sword-like icon to switch to the mod view.
 This is a better control area.

-- On the chat area, click on the icon with the three dots.
-On the little menu that displays, toggle the ‘Show Mod Icons’.
-The icons will help you in executing a few moves.
+- In the chat area, click on the icon with the three dots.
+Toggle the 'Show Mod Icons' on the menu that displays.
+These icons will help you in executing a few moves.

 - Now, scroll to the specific message you want to delete.
-Since ‘Show Mod Icons' is toggled on, you will see a trashcan icon next to the message.
-Click this to delete it.
+Since the 'Show Mod Icons' is toggled on, you will see a trashcan icon next to the message.
+Click here to delete it.
 That should work pretty well.

-The /timeout command also helps Twitch broadcasters and moderators to delete the last message and give a viewer a time out.
-This prevents them from contributing for a while because the best bet is that they won’t stop their nonsense.
+The /timeout command also helps Twitch broadcasters and moderators to delete the last message and give the viewer a time-out.
+This prevents them from contributing for a while.

 Handling 'bad' chatters

-On the moderator's view, you can add a list of terms under the ‘Blocked Terms’ option on the right of the screen.
-This will restrict the messages that have ‘bad' terms from being published on the chat.
+In the moderator's view, you can add a list of terms under the "Blocked Terms" option on the right side of the screen.
+This will restrict messages with 'bad' terms from being published on the chat.

-Also, you can set 'Slow Mode' on so that users take time before they send a message.
+You can also set 'Slow Mode' on so users can take their time before sending a message.
 This will ensure that moderators check the quality of what is posted and judge whether or not it should be deleted.